 You’ll need the color of a green and brown liquid that looks like slime.
 The scent is strong.

 Quick Comfrey Tea

-If you’d like to enjoy the benefits of comfrey tea but don’t want for more than a month it is possible to make tea comfrey within just 24 hours.
+If you’d like to enjoy the benefits of comfrey tea but don’t want it for more than a month, it is possible to make tea comfrey within 24 hours.